LuigiLegion/gitness-tracker/README.md

 ### Description:

-Responsive web app that allows open source project maintainers to hold friendly coding competitions and easily see who contributes the most code over a given period of time.
+Responsive web app that allows open source project maintainers to hold friendly code contribution competitions and determine who contributes the most code over a given period of time.
 Contributions are pulled from GitHub using their GraphQL API and presented in the form of an organization, team, or user leaderboard.

 MVP completed in 4 days for a solo project.